 It's always different for each dog!
 Some dogs bark because of fear, some because of anxiety, and some because it's the only way to communicate.

-First of all we have to identify WHY your dog is barking, because the solution we use is not always going to be the same.
+First we have to identify WHY your dog is barking.
+Knowing the underlying causes = knowing the solution.

-After all, you’d never use the same approach to stop a child who was shouting out for help as a child who was screaming at you for more chocolate, now would you?
+Think about it this way: you will never use the same approach to stop a child who was shouting out for help to a child who was screaming at you for more chocolate, would you?

-In fact, once you correctly identify why your dog is barking, stopping the noise becomes one of the easiest behavioral issues to prevent.
+Once you correctly identify why your dog is barking, stopping the loud noises becomes one of the easiest behavioral issues to prevent.

 You see, the reason your dog is barking is because they're not happy about something.
 Put another way, they are looking for help!

-Here are the four most common reasons that dogs and puppies bark that I gathered from years of dealing with dogs with barking problem.
+Here are the four most common reasons that dogs and puppies bark that I gathered from years of dealing with dogs with barking problems.

 It's not a comprehensive list but most dogs and puppies will fall into one of these categories.
 Once you've decided which one best describes YOUR dog, then take a look at the action plan to put an end to it once and for all.